-- Large businesses in this sector have sizeable human resource and training departments, with the resources to develop tailored company training materials. - These businesses utilise workplace trainers and assessors to carry out in-house training and assessment that is outside of the purview of the national system. - Even when RTOs have been accredited to deliver training in the past, businesses reported on finding the cost prohibitive and the modes of delivery inflexible, including too much time training off-the-job (to the detriment of productivity). - RTOs have struggled to deliver VET on the required type and size of equipment, thus providing training not directly relevant to the workplaces to which the learners return. - When technology is upgraded, vendor and company training is regularly the most efficient means to upskill workers to use the equipment safely and effectively.
+- Large businesses in this sector have sizeable human resource and training departments, with subject matter experts able to be used to develop tailored company training materials. - These businesses utilise workplace trainers and assessors to carry out in-house training and assessment that is outside of the purview of the national system. - Even when RTOs have been accredited to deliver training in the past, businesses reported on finding the cost prohibitive and the modes of delivery inflexible, including too much time training off-the-job (to the detriment of productivity). - RTOs have struggled to deliver VET to the pulp and paper industry on the required type and size of equipment, thus providing training not directly relevant to the workplaces to which the learners return. - When technology is upgraded, vendor and company training is regularly the most efficient means to upskill workers to use the equipment safely and effectively.